gumvic/remlok-clj/README.md

 ## Fallbacks

-remlok provides fallbacks for everything, so it can function on its own.
+remlok provides fallbacks for everything, so it can function on its own, without you specifying a single handler.
 (Obviously, the send fallback doesn't actually do anything except emitting a warning that it doesn't do anything.)

 Fallbacks have **f** at the end - **pubf**, **mutf**, **sendf** and **mergef** and are public.